patategrill/Linux-Setup-script/README.md

 - Obsidian
 - Okular (like Adobe acrobat)

-### This tool is available on Debian, Ubuntu, Mint, Pop!_OS and Fedora
+### This tool is available on :
+Debian
+Ubuntu (and other variant)
+Kali Linux
+Parrot OS
+Mint
+Pop!_OS
+Fedora
+RHET
+Rocky Linux
+OpenSuse

 This program require an internet connection
 #### You must update your systeme before installation with the command :